Lee’s Ferry Arizona

 Restaurants:

-Lee’s Ferry Lodge has a restaurant which is just a few miles from Lee’s Ferry.
+Lee’s Ferry Lodge has a restaurant that is just a few miles from Lee’s Ferry.
 The restaurant is open all day with service for breakfast, lunch, and dinner.
-The accommodations at the hotel are the perfect getaway for those traveling to Marble Canyon, the North Rim of Grand Canyon, Vermilion Cliffs National Monument, Lake Powell, the Colorado River and many other beautiful and exciting places in the Southwest.
+The accommodations at the hotel are the perfect getaway for those traveling to Marble Canyon, the North Rim of the Grand Canyon, Vermilion Cliffs National Monument, Lake Powell, the Colorado River, and many other beautiful and exciting places in the Southwest.

 There are a gas station and two total places to eat in this entire area so check their hours and plan accordingly.